 Starting a business abroad

 The rules for starting a business are different outside of the Netherlands.
 Each country has its own laws and business climate.
-For example, not every country has the same legal structures as in the Netherlands.
-Setting up a foreign branch of an existing business also has tax consequences.
+For example, not every country has the same legal structures as the Netherlands.
+Setting up a foreign branch of an existing business will also affect taxes.
 If you or your employees start working abroad, you need to arrange social security properly.
 And you may have to consider other requirements for your profession.

 On this page